Table of Contents

 • Granular Testing: Test individual properties like SKU types, parameter validation, and output values.

-• Custom Validation: Write tests that match your organization’s unique standards and requirements.
+• Custom Validation: Tailor tests to your organization’s unique standards and requirements.

 Setting Up Pester in Your DevOps Pipeline